 01. POLICY STATEMENT

-01.01 This UPPS sets forth the university’s policy for producing and disseminating publications from campus offices.
+01.01 This policy sets forth Texas State University’s procedures for producing and disseminating publications from campus offices.

 02. SCOPE OF THIS POLICY STATEMENT